- Steven Soderbergh

 - Release Date

 Steven Soderbergh leaps from genre to genre so much that identifying his particular style or directorial thumbprint remains a challenge for a critic.
 There’s a certain level of disconnection from his work as a whole because of this.
-Unlike clear-cut auteurs who use stylistic or narrative themes into their entire oeuvre, Soderbergh tells unique stories through an impressive array of formal bravado, always in support of the story and never to declare himself from behind the camera.
-And yet, Soderbergh’s films often achieve a harmony with each other.
+Unlike clear-cut auteurs who use stylistic or narrative themes in their entire oeuvre, Soderbergh tells unique stories through an impressive array of formal bravado, always in support of the story and never declaring himself from behind the camera.
+And yet, Soderbergh’s films often achieve harmony with each other.